hadeedhussainmemon/PeopleFlow-HR_Management_System/README.md

 -   **Conflict Warning System:** Managers are alerted if a new leave request overlaps with an existing approved leave within the same team.
 -   **Admin Panel:** Administrators can add new users and define public holidays for the entire organization.
 -   **Modern UI:** A clean, responsive, and consistent user interface built with `shadcn/ui`.
+ -   **Recent Additions:**
+     - **Dark Mode (default):** The frontend now defaults to a modern glassy dark theme for a polished professional look.
+     - **Last Login & Activity:** The backend now records `lastLogin` and admin can view mini activity timelines (login events & recent leaves) from Admin Dashboard.
+     - **In-line manager assignment:** Admins can assign managers to users inline from the users table.
+    - **CSV Export:** Admins can export the currently displayed users list to CSV for reporting.
+    - **Animated Login Page:** The login page has an updated, polished, animated design with floating labels, gradient accents, and subtle micro-interactions.

 ## 4. Application Flow & User Journeys